python-jsonschema/jsonschema/docs/validate.rst

         False

-If the iso8601_ library is present, a date-time checker will also be present.
+If the isodate_ library is present, a date-time checker will also be present.

 .. function:: is_date_time